nithinchowdary007/wtf-CTF_Writeups/README.md

     X-Forwarded-For: 6.9.6.9, X.X.X.X , 6.9.6.9
     X-Forwarded-For: 6.9.6.9

+Final IP list will look like :
+`IP-List: [6.9.6.9, X.X.X.X, 6.9.6.9, <YOUR_IP_ADDRESS>, 6.9.6.9]`

 If you did it right, you should get :

 Damn, nice one you get to enjoy this : wtfCTF{just_4n0th3r_h34d3r}

+The challenge was to pass another X-Forwarded-For header since it appends the IPs passed in the second header request to your first IP list.

+To read more on the vulnerabilities caused due to IP Spoofing : [Click here](https://totaluptime.com/kb/prevent-x-forwarded-for-spoofing-or-manipulation/)

 ```
 ###### Flag: wtfCTF{just_4n0th3r_h34d3r}